What it does

 Purchases are made only of supermarket property with long unexpired lease terms, with a targeted average lease term of more than 15 years, leased only to the UK’s big four supermarkets on upward only rental contracts to provide investors with income security and considerable inflation protection.

-Raising new money for investments is done each time an investment is identified, with £100mln raised on IPO in summer 2017, followed by £30mln later that year, £75mln last year and £45mln in March this year.
+Raising new money for investments is done each time an investment is identified, with £100mln raised on IPO in summer 2017, followed by £30mln later that year, £75mln last year, £45mln in March and £100mln just this month.

-This month a 12-month extension was agreed for the maturity date on the £100mln revolving credit facility with HSBC to 30 August 2021, with unchanged terms.
+A 12-month extension was agreed for the maturity date on the £100mln revolving credit facility with HSBC to 30 August 2021.

 This is because Green and Windsor see the store-pick model of online grocery as the only truly viable option for the industry in the short, medium and long term.